It's a Hoax

 - Teachers should direct students to take a look at the Tree Octopus site.

-- The students as they are looking at the site can use this worksheet created by a classroom teacher and fill in the blanks.
+- The students as they are looking at the site can use the worksheet at the bottom of this website.

 - After the students have viewed the site and filled in the worksheet, discuss this website with the class and talk about the specific reasons why this is not a credible website.